porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/icon/icon/icon.code.md

 # Icon

-The Porsche UI Kit is using a SVG icon system to visually present an icon object.
+The Porsche UI Kit is using a **SVG icon system** to visually present an icon object.
 Each icon is hosted on the Porsche UI Kit CDN to be served and cached as fast as possible.
-To reference an icon just use the `name` property with the icon name **without** the file extension `.svg`.
+To reference an icon just use the `icon` property with the icon file name (**without** the file extension `.svg`).

-For more information and a complete overview of all available Porsche icons, head over to Porsche Icons (coming soon).
+For more information and a complete overview of all available Porsche icons, head over to Porsche Icons (https://icons.porsche.com).

 ## Icons